 Contrary to popular opinion, it is possible to eat healthy on a budget.

 Cost-effective food prep takes a bit of strategy and can feel overwhelming at first, but with a little practice, you will get more efficient and better at fine-tuning your breakfast, lunch, and dinner menu to meet your fitness and wallet needs.

 Buying in bulk and looking for sales are no-brainers, so here are some other tips to help you manage your meal prep budget:

-- Skip the pricey health food trends: Labels can be misleading, all nutrient dense foods, aka fruits, vegetables, lean proteins, healthy fats, and whole grains can be considered "superfoods".
-You don't need a $12 bag of exotic health food ingredient to cook healthy and functional food.
+- Skip the pricey health food trends: Labels can be misleading, all nutrient-dense foods, aka fruits, vegetables, lean proteins, healthy fats, and whole grains can be considered "superfoods".
+You don't need a $12 bag of exotic health food ingredients to cook healthy and functional food.

 - Make your sauces and seasoning blends from scratch: Packaged ingredients can add up quickly, opt to make your own salad dressings and sauces with fresh ingredients that are simple and only require a few steps.

 - Use staple ingredients for multiple recipes: The best way to start out meal prep is to pick a few basic ingredients and stick to them.
-Choose 2-3 proteins for the week, 4 vegetables, and a starch you like and start with that.
-You can easily use ingredients like sweet potatoes into a variety of dishes like mashed, roasted, and baked.
+Choose 2-3 proteins for the week, 4 vegetables, and starch you like, and start with that.
+You can easily use ingredients like sweet potatoes in a variety of dishes like mashed, roasted, and baked.

 5 Tips to Save Time Meal on Prep